-- (1) Where an Elected Member is accompanied at a eConference and Training event, all costs for or incurred by the accompanying person including but not limited to travel, breakfast, meals, registration and/or participation in any conference event programs, are to be borne by the Elected Member/accompanying person and not by the CouncilCity.
-The exception to the above being the cost of attending any official conference event dinner where partners would normally attend. - (2) An accompanying person's registration, or accompanying person's program fees, is to be paid to the conference organiser, at time of registration.
-The Council is prepared to receive suchCity will administer the registration and payments to forward them on to the conference organiser, with any Council delegates' registration.process for the accompanying person if the relevant forms and payment are made to the City in advance for the accompanying person.

-(3) Where the Council-City meets an account containing any expenditure or cost incurred on behalf of an accompanying person attending, such expenditure must be repaid to the Council by the Elected Member/accompanying person within seven (7) days of being invoiced for such expenditure following the conclusion of the eConference and Training event.
+- (1) Where an Elected Member is accompanied at a eConference_and_Training_event, all costs for or incurred by the accompanying person including but not limited to travel, breakfast, meals, registration and/or participation in any conference_event_programs, are to be borne by the Elected Member/accompanying person and not by the CouncilCity.
+The exception to the above being the cost of attending any official conference_event_dinner_where_partners_would_normally_attend. - (2) An accompanying person's registration, or accompanying person's program fees, is to be paid to the conference organiser, at time of registration.
+The Council is prepared to receive such City will administer the registration and payments to forward them on to the conference organiser, with any Council delegates' registration.process for the accompanying person if the relevant forms and payment are made to the City in advance for the accompanying person. - (3) Where the Council City meets an account containing any expenditure or cost incurred on behalf of an accompanying person attending, such expenditure must be repaid to the Council by the Elected Member/accompanying person within seven (7) days of being invoiced for such expenditure following the conclusion of the Conference and Training event.